-This winter has extended beyond anything we expected!
+This winter has given us a few dabs of snow.
 Our High Desert area and Mountain playgrounds are very thankful for the moisture.
-However, this much snow will have a repercussion on your lawn grass.
+However, these snow occasions can have a repercussion on your lawn grass.
 This will mainly show up as Snow Mold.

 The University of Minnesota Extension website page about lawn diseases speaks well to identifying snow mold.
 The following are excerpts from the article titled, “Snow Molds in Lawns.”
 “Snow mold is a fungal disease that appears in early spring as the snow melts.
 Fungal growth begins in the winter, beneath a cover of snow on unfrozen ground.
 Growth can take place at temperatures slightly below freezing and may continue after snow melt, as long as the grass remains cool and wet.
 Gray snow mold activity stops when the temperature exceeds 45 degrees (Fahrenheit) or the surface dries.
 Symptoms first appear in the lawn as circular, straw colored patches when the snow melts in the spring.
 These patches continue to enlarge as long as the grass remains cold and wet.
 Grass within the patch often has a matted appearance and colored fungal growth.”